External Ids for KIF21B Gene

 GeneCards Summary for KIF21B Gene

 KIF21B (Kinesin Family Member 21B) is a Protein Coding gene.
 Diseases associated with KIF21B include Tukel Syndrome.
-Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF21A.

 UniProtKB/Swiss-Prot for KIF21B Gene